 Skokie is welcoming its new train station with a piece of art.
 While tasteful, a big question remains: Will train-riders make the walk to downtown Skokie and shop?

-Despite last week’s rejection of the proposed road diet, the look of Oakton Street will still feature a new Yellow Line stop, which is set to open sometime around Jan.
+, the look of Oakton Street will still feature a new Yellow Line stop, which is set to open sometime around Jan.
 1, the village said.

 "The new CTA station won’t magically transform the local economy overnight, but it will definitely provide a significant impact."
 Sen. Jeff Schoenberg